franzBucher/esphome-bthome/docs/src/content/docs/getting-started/introduction.md

 2. Encodes the data according to BTHome v2 specification
 3. Broadcasts the data via BLE advertisements
 4. Home Assistant's BTHome integration automatically discovers and displays the sensors
+5. Shelly devices can receive broadcasts directly for local automations

 ## Next Steps